 When many cyclists are involved in accidents with motor vehicles they often make many mistakes at the scene.
 One of these is attempting to speak to the driver about what happened.
 While a driver may initially admit fault for the accident, many often change their stories and in fact try to blame the cyclist for the accident.
 Rather than have it be your word versus that of the driver, always make sure police speak to you and the driver before an accident report is filed.
 Once you obtain a copy of the report, turn it over to your bicycle accident lawyer Newport Beach residents trust will fight hard for maximum compensation in these cases.

-Along with police arriving at the accident scene, so too will paramedics.
+Along with police arriving at the accident scene, so will paramedics.
 Once there, they will assess and treat your injuries based on the information you provide to them.
 Therefore, always report any possible injuries you believe may have happened due to the accident.
-This can be crucial, since some injuries such as brain injuries or back injuries may not show symptoms until several hours later.
+This can be crucial to both your health and your claim, since some injuries such as brain injuries or back injuries may not show symptoms until several hours later.
 Thus, always allow any possible injuries to be noted and treated, and also let yourself be taken to an emergency room for additional treatment.
-After having your injuries treated and documented in your medical records, schedule an appointment with a personal injury bicycle accident lawyer to discuss your case in more detail.
+After having your injuries treated and documented in your medical records, schedule an appointment with a personal injury lawyer for bicycle accidents to discuss your case in more detail.

 After the accident, you may be tempted to immediately try to get your bike repaired.
 However, when a person who was injured in a bike accident does this, it is a critical mistake.
-By leaving your bike in the damaged condition it was in following the crash, your bicycle accident lawyer Newport Beach victims rely on for victories in these cases can turn over your bike, helmet, and other equipment to a skilled bicycle accident specialist.
+By leaving your bike in the damaged condition it was in following the crash, your attorney can turn over your bike, helmet, and other equipment to a skilled bicycle accident specialist.
 Once this is done, the accident specialist can use forensics and other highly-specialized scientific techniques to reconstruct the accident scene and show the accident was not your fault.

 While police will file an accident report, they may not do a thorough examination of the accident scene.
 As a result, critical pieces of evidence may be overlooked.
 Therefore, if you are able to do so, always try to document as many details of the scene as possible.
 For example, if there are traffic signals nearby or perhaps stop signs, speed limit signs, or even signs warning motorists to look out for bicyclists, use your smartphone to take photos of these items.
 Also, if the driver’s vehicle left skid marks on the road, photograph these as well, since this could indicate they were not observing posted speed limits at the time of the crash or may have been driving while distracted or impaired.